native-land-digital/next-nld/README.md

 - Logs in Cloudflare give some basic information on API usage sorted into graphs
 - CloudWatch Analytics Dashboards give us a good sense of the major referers, data usage, and so on
 - Google Analytics for deep diving and longer data retention than Cloudflare

-## Notes for current development to-dos

-Issues:
-- Local testing of "relation" field won't work, because the remote DB IDs won't line up with the local DB import IDs

-Aspirational:
-- Adding placenames
-- Adding language games and educational tools for learning territories

-Questions:
-- Should the site open stuff in a new window?
-Or open in the same window?
-- Overall general app review for improvements
-- At last tackling Africa?
-- Getting Patreon back into gear?
-- Doing more blog posts again?
-- Updating content?
-- Adding a new roadmap?
-- Redoing top links?
-Showing off maps more, special pages more

 ## History